Javadyakuza/TIP3-Docs/Deployments/External/Mint.md

         this.eipAction = "eipAction cbShow"
     }
   async function mintTokens(){
-          this.$refs.mintTokenOutput.innerHTML = "Processing ..."
+          this.loadingText = "";
         // checking of all the values are fully filled if (
             this.$refs.actionTokenRootAddress.value == ""

         ){
-            toast("Token root address field is required !",0) this.$refs.mintTokenOutput.innerHTML = "Failed"
+            toast("Token root address field is required !",0) this.loadingText = "Failed"
             return
         }
                 // checking of all the values are fully filled